 “He’s utterly ruthless and calculating, everything a Batman villain should be,” explained Chuck Dixon, the former DC Comics writer who co-created Bane.
 “Plus, he can kick Batman’s ass.”

-Bane’s co-creator, artist Graham Nolan, sees the character as a calculating and merciless force of nature.
+Bane’s other co-creator, artist Graham Nolan, sees the character as a calculating and merciless force of nature.

 “He’s ruthless and he’ll do everything he has to to accomplish whatever his goals are and his goals are usually selfish and involve his own power structure,” Nolan explained.